chelseah02/Spoontastic/README.md

 AS OF WEDNESDAY 3/29/2023 4:26PM
 All required functionality is complete!
 I used search bars for filtering the fetched data by name and servings.
 Servings can also be filtered by button to diversify the input data type.
-The GIF is appearing slightly blurry on this README.md (using GIPHY), so I submitted another link that clearly shows the implemented user stories in the submission form.

 ## License